kieranpotts/dotfiles/docs/usage/git/aliases.md

 # Git aliases

 The following Git aliases provide shortcut commands for common source control operations.
-This table provides a short summary of each alias's API and behavior – see the inline code comments in `dotfiles/gitconfig` for more comprehensive documentation.
+This table provides a short summary of each alias's API and behavior.
+For comprehensive documentation, see the inline code comments in `dist/global.gitconfig` – which will be symlinked from `~/.gitconfig` when you install these dotfiles.

-Note: A small subset of these aliases are implemented as shell scripts that are symlinked from your `~/bin` directory, and can therefore be executed directly, eg `git-feature`.
+Note: A small subset of these aliases are implemented as shell scripts in this repository's `bin` directory.
+For these aliases to work, this repository's `bin` directory must be added to your system PATH environment variable.

 | Command                               | Description                                                                  |
 |---------------------------------------|------------------------------------------------------------------------------|